 But according to a lot of TV shows and movies, we’re supposed to be really impressed by a burglar’s morals if he only steals stuff and never kills anyone.

 I remember watching The Thomas Crown Affair with Pierce Brosnan.
 He’s a professional art thief, supposedly the best he is at what he does.
 We’re supposed to respect his cunning, superb planning, and witty banter.
-And it’s absolutely true that he’s very charming.
+And it’s absolutely true that he’s extremely charming (because, duh, Pierce Brosman).
 But one thing I distinctly remember from the film is a scene at the end when the police officer in charge of protecting the targeted painting and catching Crown gives up in his assigned duty.
 He expresses that he’d much rather be catching “real” criminals instead of having to care about catching thieves who’re stealing expensive artwork from rich guys.
 The point of the movie is to get you feeling sympathetic for a guy who makes a living stealing stuff that doesn’t belong to him.

 Here are just a few other examples: